RCPilot1604/tp/docs/DeveloperGuide.md

 1. <code>AppState</code>: Stores global variables/resources required by TutorLink at run time.
 2. <code>Ui</code>: Collects data (via Strings sent via CLI) from the user and relays information to the user (via printing back to the CLI).
-3. <code>Parser</code>: Interprets the raw data from the user; applies data validation and handles necessary exceptions.
+3. <code>Logic</code>: Interprets the raw data from the user, applies data validation, generates and executes required opreations, and handles necessary exceptions.
 4. <code>Storage</code>: Serves as long-term storage of data to be retained even after TutorLink is shut down.

-<code>CommandResult</code> represents the result of user input.

 #### Typical Architecture-Level Interaction

 The sequence diagram below depicts a typical user interaction with <code>TutorLink</code>:

 ### AppState
 //Content goes here